Choose Safe Places

 Helping early care and education facilities protect students and staff from exposure to environmental hazards.

-There are many ways the Choose Safe Places team works to support implementation of environmental health best practices for ECE providers.
-Examples include:
+Choose Safe Places offers several resources to support environmental health best practices for ECE providers.
+Please see each section below for more information.

 - Nearby sites and activities.